View regular version View for small screens (PDA) View print version

 Still in a kind of numb stupor, she got up and walked to the window at the far end of the longish room.
 Barred.
 For the protection of the patients, she surmised.
 At least they had put some curtains on it, making the room look a little less like a cell.
 Of course, it was not a cell, she had been told.
 Nothing like the single rooms in the high security wing.
 In this section, she was free to walk about the entire floor, visit with people, watch TV, that sort of thing.

-With a slight shudder, Isabelle tried to picture what type of people would be kept in the high security wing.
+With a slight shudder, Isabelle tried to picture what type of people would be kept in a 'high security wing'.
 Slavering lunatics rattling the bars of their rickety cages?
 Maniacs having to be chained to their beds and kept under heavy sedation?
 An old movie came to mind - "A Nun's Story" starring Audrey Hepburn.
 Surely they kept their "arch angels" safely secluded?

 Her giggle had a hysterical tinge.
 "Well, isn't that great," she said aloud, "I've barely arrived here and already my mind is running amuck.
 Sheesh, chains and rattling bars...
 I really am nuts."
 She shook her head, noting with passing satisfaction that the slush that was her brain seemed firmer now; the sedative they had given her must be wearing off at last.